 Now, if you are not familiar with either 2001 or Twin Peaks I urge you to go and acquaint yourself forthwith.
 Once you have done that you will know that both feature places/spaces where all logic breaks down, where time and space have no meaning, where everything and nothing is possible (much like working in the creative industries) and where the main protagonists of their requisite narratives find themselves at the end of their respective journeys.
 If we take the conceptual similarities between the two to their natural endpoint then we end up somewhere where the mythologies of both can be easily mixed.

 This led me to think why couldn’t the Monolith turn up in the Red Room?
-Or perhaps more correctly has it been there all along?
+Or maybe it’s been there all along?